 Artificial Grass Backing

-The backing of artificial grass is the stabilizing fabrics in which the fibers are stitched and provide stability to the turf.
+The backing of artificial grass in Dallas is the stabilizing fabrics in which the fibers are stitched and provide stability to the turf.
 Normally there is the primary backing and a secondary backing.

 Secondary backings are designed to hold the turf in permanently so the turfs will not come loose and create a strong turf bind.
 This backing is usually a urethane backing but can be other types as well.